abdalrhman-abdalalim/Netflix/README.md

 # Get Start
-Netflix Website with main page , if you have an account you can write your account and go into main page where you can choose your favourite films and watch trending films
+Netflix Website display new films with many features and display many categories

 # Set Up
 * you cna use visual studio code to run this website